T-Mobile Park: Features

 There previously was technology that allowed spectators to monitor special game-time features with Nintendo DS receivers.

 Layout

-There are five main levels to the stadium: Field (or Street), Main Concourse (100 level – 20,634 seats), Club Level (200 level – 4,585 seats), Suite Level (1,945 seats), and Upper Concourse (300 level – 15,955 seats).
-Two bleacher sections are above left field and below the center field scoreboard, with 3,706 seats.
-The Broadcast Center (press box) is on the Club Level and sub-level between it and the Main Level.
-As the field is approximately at street level, entry into any of the main gates requires visitors to ascend a flight of stairs, escalator, or elevator to access the main concourse, with the exception of the Right Field Entry, which opens onto the main concourse.
-Stairs, escalators, elevators, and ramps around the park provide access to all levels.
+There are five main levels to the stadium: Field (or Street), Main Concourse (100 level), Club Level (200 level), Suite Level, and the View Level (300 level).
+The Main Level has 20,521 seats—the most of any section—and encompasses most of the lower bowl.
+There are 4,123 seats in the Club Level, 2,050 seats in the Suite Level, and 15,902 seats in the View Level.
+Two bleacher sections are above left field and below the center field scoreboard, with 3,666 seats.
+The field sits approximately at street level, requiring visitors to ascend stairs, escalators, or elevators to access the main concourse from the entrances, with the exception of the Right Field Entry, which opens onto the main concourse.